kingjosephm/GAN/README.md

 # GPU cluster
 We use Booz Allen's Westborough CSN cluster, which runs has 4 GeForce RTX 2080 Ti GPUs.
-The UUIDs for these GPUs (allowing runs on specific GPUs) are:
+The UUIDs for these GPUs, which allow runs on specific GPUs, are:

 - GPU 0: GPU-8121da2f-b1c3-d231-a9ab-7d6f598ba2dd
 - GPU 1: GPU-7a7c102c-5f71-a0fd-2ac0-f45a63c82dc5